carpentries/instructor-training/06-memory.md

 7&plusmn;2 is also the most important number in teaching.
 An instructor cannot push information directly into a learner's long-term memory.
 Instead,
-whatever she presents is first stored in the learner's short-term memory, and is only transferred to long-term memory after it has been held there and reinforced.
+whatever she presents is first represented in the learner's short-term memory, and is only transferred to long-term memory after it has been held there and rehearsed.
-If we present too much information too quickly, the new will displace the old before it has a chance to settle.
+If we present too much information too quickly, the new will displace the old before it has a chance to consolidate in long-term memory.

 This is why it's very important to use a technique like concept mapping a lesson before teaching it - an instructor needs to identify just how many pieces of